NamrataPeshwa/Python-project1/README.md

 # Python-project1
-This is my first python rpoject
+This is my first python project